MichaelCurrin/code-cookbook/README.md

 # Code Cookbook 👩‍💻👨‍🍳📖🥗
-> Recipes for solving
+> Reusuable code patterns which you can use as reference or copy to your project

 <!--
 ![Check markdown links](https://github.com/MichaelCurrin/code-cookbook/workflows/Check%20markdown%20links/badge.svg)
 -->

+This my collection of reusable code samples and instructions, arranged in a way like recipes so that you can use an entire file to solve a task and not just look for one line like in a cheatsheet guide.

-A collection of reusable code samples, from small code snippets in Python or JS, to entire files to use for your language-specific Makefile or deploy pipeline.
+Here you'll find code snippets in Jekyll, Bash, Python or JS.
+And some entire files you can copy in part or as a whole for your Makefile or deploy pipeline config.

-I have written and refined some of them myself.
-Or have copied from other sources like tutorials or other repos.
+I have written and refined some of these recipes myself from my dev experience.
+Or I have copied from other sources like tutorials or other repos.
 I give credit as much as possible to the orginal source.
 Sometimes I don't even understand how a file works, but I know what it does and that it will be useful one day so I stash it as a reference in this centralized repo.
+This suits my learning style as I like to learn by example and real-world use, not just memorizing syntax and definitions.

 <!-- TODO move to About section or new page.